 The Government of India has made a commitment to clean up this river which is regarded as the most important river in India with significant economic, environmental and cultural value.
 This project, called the Clean Ganga Project, was started in 2014 after Narendra Modi became the Prime Minister of India.

-This is an extremely important initiative, and TrojanUV is proud to play a role in educating stakeholders throughout the region and creating awareness of UV disinfection.
+This is an extremely important initiative, and TrojanUV is proud to play a role in educating stakeholders throughout the region and creating awareness of UV treatment.

-UV disinfection gives the Government of India an effective way to disinfect wastewater.
-UV has significant cost, safety and environmental benefits compared to chemical (chlorine) disinfection and has been proven effective in thousands of installations globally.
+UV treatment gives the Government of India an effective way to inactivate wastewater.
+UV has significant cost, safety and environmental benefits compared to chemical (chlorine) treatment and has been proven effective in thousands of installations globally.